gobravedave/C4-Plantuml-Helper/discovery.md

 ![plantuml confluence preview](confluence-plantuml.png)

 PlantUML is not so good at big complex diagrams.
 It is possible to add layout hints to the diagram but at times the results are bewildering.
-Maybe this is a excellent case for keeping the diagrams simple.

 ### [Diagram.net](https://www.diagrams.net/)